-The following memorandum serves to reiterate points made in Ecology's presentation at the July 7, 2010 workgroup meeting and the August 3, 2010 meeting, and to reply to several assertions made in WSCC NWIFC responses to questions...Specifically, the responses clearly stated that "in Washington, NRCS practices standards are designed to meet state water quality standards."
-Based on information from the water quality BMP talks, Ecology's review of the NRCS technical guidance, and Ecology's experiences in working with this issue, we find that NRCS does not have performance standards that ensure that a producer with Washington comply state regulations.251
+The following memorandum serves to reiterate points made in Ecology's presentation at the July 7, 2010 workgroup meeting and the August 3, 2010 meeting, and to reply to several assertions made in the WSCC responses to NWIFC questions...Specifically, the responses clearly stated that "in Washington, NRCS practices standards are designed to meet state water quality standards."
+Based on information from the water quality BMP talks, Ecology's review of the NRCS technical guidance, and Ecology's experiences in working with this issue, we find that NRCS does not have performance standards that ensure that a producer with Washington will comply state water regulations.251

 The workgroup negotiations did not result in agreement for Ecology to publish BMP guidance for nonpoint sources of pollution.
 Instead, state agencies decided to engage in director-level negotiations.
 At first these negotiations included Ecology, WSDA, and the State Conservation Commission.
-Again, after a year-plus of negotiations, the agricultural agencies could not agree to support adoption of BMPs that protect water quality.
-252 Later other state and federal agencies were added to ongoing negotiations, as tribes sought federal support to address state agency inaction. $^{253}\,$
+Again, after a year-plus of negotiations, the agricultural agencies could not agree to support adoption of BMPs that protect water quality.252 Later other state and federal agencies were added to ongoing negotiations, as tribes sought federal support to address state agency inaction. $^{\rm 253}$

-These subsequent negotiations (in which the tribes did not directly participate) - also known as the 3 Directors talks - culminated in a January 2013 report to then-Governor Gregoire.
-This report conceded that the process was focused on trying to make progress on management of three pollutants: nutrients, sediment, and bacteria [fecal coliform].
-The report explicitly stated it was not trying to identify practices needed to address all water quality standards, including stream temperature problems and toxics.
-255
+These subsequent negotiations (in which the tribes did not directly participate) - also known as the 3 Directors talks - culminated in a January 2013 report to then-Governor Gregoire.254 This report conceded that the process was focused on trying to make progress on management of three pollutants: nutrients, sediment, and bacteria [fecal coliform].
+The report explicitly stated it was not trying to identify practices needed to address all water quality standards, including stream temperature problems and toxics.255

-The draft report recommended using NRCS practice standards to address pollution from nutrients, sediment, and bacteria.
-No technical justification for the selection of NRCS-based BMPs was provided, that already been documented that implementation of NRCS practice standards does not automatically result in compliance with any state water quality standard.
-This further demonstrates that BMP selection was a product of political expediency and not technical, scientific or water quality expertise.
+The draft report recommended using NRCS practice standards to address pollution from nutrients, sediment, and bacteria.256 No technical justification for the selection of NRCS-based BMPs was provided,257 even though it had already been documented that implementation of NRCS practice standards does not automatically result in compliance with any state water quality standard.258 This further demonstrates that BMP selection was a product of political expediency and not technical, scientific or water quality expertise.